When should I start investing in Mutual Funds?

 Business and commerce allows us to create wealth by investing our money with those who are on the path to creating wealth.
 We can be investors in businesses of entrepreneurs, by investing in stocks of various companies.
 As the entrepreneurs and the managers run their businesses efficiently and profitably, the shareholders get the benefits.
 Read more

-Every Mutual Fund scheme has an investment objective and is managed by a designated fund manager, who is responsible for the fund performing optimally to achieve that objective.
+Every Mutual Fund (MF) scheme has an investment objective and is managed by a designated fund manager, who is responsible for the fund performing optimally to achieve that objective.
 Read more

 Simply put, inflation is the rise in prices over time, relative to the money available.
 In relatable terms, a certain amount of money buys you much less today, than it did years ago.
 Read more